romantomjak/romantomjak.com/content/posts/tdd-with-go.md

 ## Refactoring

-We're at the _Refactoring_ stage of the TDD lifecycle now and we definitelly have things to refactor.
+We're at the _Refactoring_ stage of the TDD lifecycle now and we definitely have things to refactor.
 I hear you yell _DRY!_ and you're right.
-We've defined the exact same call letter mappings in two seperate files.
+We've defined the exact same call letter mappings in two separate files.
 The horror!
 Let's re-use the mappings from the `milpa.go`.

 In `milpa_test.go` delete the `TEST_CODES` mapping and change the test to use `CODES` defined in `milpa.go`: